fongc123/notes/Kubernetes/Storage.md

 > [!INFO]
 > A volume does not need to be created before the `run` command is used.
 If the volume does not exist, it is created automatically by Docker.

+> [!INFO]
+> In newer Docker versions, the `--mount` option is recommended over the `-v` option.
+> ```bash
+> docker run --mount type=bind,source=/data/mysql,target=/var/lib/mysql mysql
+> ```
+> An example of the bind mount of a MySQL Docker image is shown.

+A <span style = "color:lightblue">storage driver</span> is a Docker component that handles storage creation and management of containers.
+Some drivers include AUFS, ZFS, BTRFS, Device Mapper, Overlay, and Overlay2.

+On the other hand, a <span style = "color:lightblue">volume driver plugin</span> handles volumes.
+The `--volume-driver` option can specify the volume driver to use when a container is run.